by Matt Slick

 The problem is that this is no longer grace.
-Grace is the completely unmerited and freely given favor of God upon the sinner, but if man is the one who first seeks God, then God is responding to the good effort of seeking him.
+Grace is the completely unmerited and freely given favor of God upon the sinner; but, if man is the one who first seeks God, then God is responding to the good effort of seeking him.
 This would mean that God is offering a proper response to the initial effort of man.
-This is not grace but what is due the person who chooses to believe in God apart from God's initial effort.
+This is not grace but what is due to the person who chooses to believe in God apart from God's initial effort.

 - Semi-Pelagianism says the sinner has the ability to initiate belief in God.

 - Semi-Pelagianism says God's grace is a response to man's initial effort.

 - Semi-Pelagianism denies predestination.